-Treats symptoms of many conditions such as joint disease, skin conditions, allergies, swelling, eye disease, and stomach or bowel disease.
+Treats symptoms of several diseases and conditions.
 Also used to test for adrenal gland problems.
 This medicine is a corticosteroid.

-Cortastat, Cortastat 10, Cortastat LA, Dexasone L.A., NovaPlus Dexamethasone Sodium PhosphateThere may be other brand names for this medicine.
+Cortastat, Cortastat 10, Cortastat LA, Dexasone L.A., Dexlido, Dexlido-M, DoubleDex, Mardex-25, NovaPlus Dexamethasone Sodium PhosphateThere may be other brand names for this medicine.

 How to Use This Medicine:

-- Your doctor will prescribe your exact dose and tell you how often it should be given.
-This medicine is given as a shot into a muscle or a vein, or directly into one of your joints.
+- Your doctor will prescribe your dose and schedule.
+This medicine is given as a shot into a muscle, a needle placed in a vein, or directly into a joint.

 - A nurse or other health provider will give you this medicine.